vedph/gve-doc/usage/snapshot-sample1.md

 1. in the base text display, check the `o` character you want to replace.
 This has ID=14.
 If you click it, the new operation you are going to add will pick the current selection as its coordinates; or you can just go ahead, add a new operation, and then set the coordinates.
 2. in the `operations` tab, click the `add operation` button.
 3. pick as type `replace`, set `at`=14 and `run`=1, and enter the new text `O` in `value`.
-4. let us now add a feature for "immediate": click the `+feature` button and under name pick the `immediate` feature; you can also type any characters of this name in the top search box (which opens when you click the name dropdown) to quickly locate it.
-Then in value select `1`, which is the only possible value for this feature, which is a boolean feature.
+4. let us now add a couple of features:
+   - _immediate_: click the `+feature` button and under name pick the `immediate` feature.
+Then in `value` select `1`, which is the only possible value for this feature, which is a boolean feature.
 Then, click the round checkmark button to add this feature.
+   - _log_: conventionally we always add a log feature to each operation to quickly describe it.
+So repeat the above procedure, pick `log` as the feature name, and in `value` type something like `uppercase 'old'`.
-You will see it in the features list.
-Finally, click save to save the operation, and the bottom save button to save the whole part if you want to save it; or just the run button of the newly added operation.
+   - finally, click `save` to save the operation, and the bottom `save` button to save the whole part if you want to save it; or just the run button of the newly added operation.
 This will update the rendition section.

 5. in the rendition section, click the play button and look at the `o`: you will see it replaced by an overwritten `O` after a few instants, just like it happened in our manuscript.

 ![operation 1](img/ex1-02.png)